datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 <!-- -------------------------------------------------------------------------------- -->

 --- type:PureMultipleChoiceExercise lang:bash xp:50 key:74e878cc1b
-## How does Git compare to alternatives?
+## How does Git compare to other ways to share work?

-Git and other version control systems are the only way to track and share work.
+Git and other version control systems are not the only way to track and share work.
 Some popular alternatives are:

 1. *Email.*